tarunShreeji/bugo-boilerplate1/content/docs/installing-bugo.md

 ## Creating the website

-Accounts Required: Forestry.io, GitHub, Cloudinary (optional)

-We'll setup a website at the CMS service Forestry.io by clicking the button below.
+First we'll setup a website at the CMS service Forestry.io by clicking the button below.
 This will take you through the following steps.

 1. Creating a copy of Bugo Boilerplate into a repository at GitHub
 2. Import repository into Forestry.io